paglobal/augmented-tabflow/README.md

 - (maybe) keep already active tab open after session switch
 - (maybe) try loading all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
 - try reducing minimum chrome version
-- remove focus from sidebar after activating tab
 - work on focus states for tree items after dialog interactions
 - (maybe) listen to additions to sessionData to update tabs
 - implement merge for tab groups
-- open side-panel in any new windows
 - implement multiple select for actions
 - use ctrl+click for alternate click behaviour eg. copy instead of move
 - in `TreeItem` component, users should be able to click action buttons with the enter key